Our use of Cookies

 Whereas the requirements remain the same, the labelling should now include “GB Rules and Standards” instead of “EU Rules and Standards”.
 OECD certification and an ISTA Orange International Certificate or equivalent will continue to be required.
 If the seed certified under the OECD Seed Schemes is imported and intended for marketing in GB then the variety will need to be on either the GB or NI Variety List and the OECD List.

-If seed is destined for import into Northern Ireland, the current EU requirements should be met and the seed label will need to state “EU rules and standards”.
+If seed is destined for movement into NI, the current EU requirements should be met and the seed label will need to state “EU rules and standards”.
 Varieties imported into NI would need to be on the OECD List and for marketing in NI would need to be on the NI Variety List or the EU’s Common Catalogue.

 The UK will make its own, separate decisions for any new countries requesting equivalence.